mbird1258/Dino-Game/README.md

 ### Results

-The neural network performs pretty well, consistently learning to jump over the cacti.
-However, it struggles to learn to drop after passing the cacti and thus often gets stuck not jumping in time due to a lack of space between cacti.
-This can likely be fixed through training for longer or perfecting the hyperparameters of the neural network, but I'm satisfied with these results as my version of the dinosaur game is, at least from what I can tell, considerably harder than the real dinosaur game.
+The neural network seems to have worked pretty well.
+It learns to jump over cacti and duck under birds relatively consistently, but it seems to struggle learning to deal with the increasing scroll speed of the game.
+With better hyperparameter fine tuning it would likely be possible to achieve a better model.
+Then again, I think that the dino game I made to train this model for is much harder than the real dino game so I'm still happy with the results.